Finally Get Unstuck From Your Past

 - Hypervigilance: feeling on alert to everything (and everyone) in your surroundings

-- Upsetting emotions
+- Upsetting or negative emotions

 - Feeling “stuck” or “frozen”